Tennis Clubs in Michigan (Tournaments, Leagues, Clinics & Camps)

 Stadium Venue

 The USTA Boys 18s and 16s National Championships in Kalamazoo is the longest-running junior tennis tournament in the United States, held at Stowe Stadium on the Kalamazoo College campus every August since 1943.
-Its draws have included many of the greatest names in American men's tennis — players such as Arthur Ashe, Stan Smith, Jimmy Connors, John McEnroe, Pete Sampras, Andre Agassi, Jim Courier, Michael Chang, James Blake, Andy Roddick, Jensen Brooksby, Collin Altamirano, Ethan Quinn and the Bryan brothers.
+Its draws have included many of the greatest names in American men's tennis — players such as Arthur Ashe, Stan Smith, Jimmy Connors, John McEnroe, Pete Sampras, Andre Agassi, Jim Courier, Michael Chang, James Blake, Andy Roddick, Jensen Brooksby, Ethan Quinn, and the Bryan brothers.
 For Michigan's tennis community, hosting this event is a point of lasting pride.

 18s